This course has been discontinued - this course is closed for new enrolments, the information on this page is provided for continuing students.

-A$34030 (annual for 2018)*
+A$37600 (annual for 2020)*

 The indicative course fees shown in Course Search apply to international students for the relevant year only.
 They are based on a standard study load per year.
 However, please note that fees are assessed according to a student's study load in each semester, and variation to study load will result in an adjustment to tuition fees.
 All fees are subject to annual review and may be adjusted.